vrm-c/vrm.dev/content/en/docs/univrm/firstperson/univrm_firstperson.md

 #### MeshAnnotation.Auto Algorithm

-* Gather all the vertices of the Mesh specified as `Auto`.
-For each vertex, check whether it contains the weight of Head bone (or the child of the Head bone)
+* For a mesh specified as `Auto`, each vertex will be checked whether it contains the weight of Head bone (or the child of the Head bone)
-* Binarize Mesh: the first one containing triangles with HeadBone-related vertices and the second one containing triangles with the rest of the vertices
+* Split the mesh into two groups: the first group contains triangles with HeadBone-related vertices while the second group contains triangles with the rest of the vertices
-* Set the mesh containing the HeadBone-related vertices as `ThirdPersonOnly`, and another mesh is set as `Both`
+* Set the mesh containing the HeadBone-related vertices as `ThirdPersonOnly`.
+And another mesh is set as `Both`

 Note that auto splitting is a heavy processing.